prasanchandak/Face-and-Eyes-Detection-OpenCV/README.md

 several hundreds of computer vision algorithms.
 It is a cross platform library and in this program it is used in Python.

 Haar Cascade Classifiers : We will implement our use case using the Haar Cascade classifier.
-Haar Cascade classifier is an effective object detection approach which was proposed by Paul Viola and Michael Jones in their paper, ìRapid Object Detection using a Boosted Cascade of Simple Featuresî in 2001.
+Haar Cascade classifier is an effective object detection approach which was proposed by Paul Viola and Michael Jones in their paper, ‚ÄúRapid Object Detection using a Boosted Cascade of Simple Features‚Äù in 2001.

 ## Installation and Operating Instructions